Automated Package Verification

 Weigh Your Item and Round Up

 When calculating the postage price for your package, USPS rounds up the weight (to the next pound for most heavier packages or to the next available ounce-rate for some lightweight packages).
 This applies to all mail classes—domestic and international.
 For example, if your package weighs 3 lbs 4 oz, it would be charged at the 4 lb-rate.
-However, if you have a lightweight USPS Ground Advantage package that weighs 5 oz, you’ll pay the 8 oz-price (based on the available pricing increments: 4 oz, 8 oz, 12 oz, and 15.999 oz).
+However, if you have a lightweight USPS Ground Advantage® package that weighs 5 oz, you’ll pay the 8 oz-price (based on the available pricing increments: 4 oz, 8 oz, 12 oz, and 15.999 oz).

 Measure Your Package

 Measure the length, width, and height of the package.
-Dimensional (DIM) weight1 rates apply to domestic Priority Mail®, Priority Mail Express®, and Parcel Select® packages larger than 1 cubic foot (1,728 cubic inches).
+Dimensional (DIM) weight1 rates apply to domestic Priority Mail®, Priority Mail Express®, USPS Ground Advantage, and Parcel Select® packages larger than 1 cubic foot (1,728 cubic inches).
 If the DIM weight (Length x Width x Height ÷ 166) is greater than the actual package weight, you’ll need to pay the DIM weight price.

 If you’re using Click-N-Ship or a PC Postage platform and you omit or give inaccurate dimensions and/or don’t pay the DIM weight rate (when it applies), you’ll pay a dimension-noncompliance fee of $1.50.